Doctoral Admissions

 Soft Matter and Advanced Materials

-We study of the process of how materials flow and deform to ensure chemical industry tasks can be completed quickly, efficiently, and with minimal material loss or process down-time.
+We study the process of how materials flow and deform through handling and transport to ensure chemical industry tasks can be completed quickly and efficiently with minimal material loss or process down-time.

 Computational Engineering